Newsletter Subscribe

 Play a round of Mini Golf

-West Beach Mini Golf features 18 holes on a classic outdoor mini golf course not far from the beach making it perfect when the sun is shining, while Shanx takes the term ‘mini golf’ to a whole new meaning.
-A course that is miniature in size but copying a real golf course.
-There are no amusement concepts here, just rolling green hills, sand banks and a whole lot of golf... just mini.
+West Beach Mini Golf features 18 holes on a classic outdoor mini golf course near the beach making it perfect when the sun is shining, while Shanx gives the term ‘mini golf’ a whole new meaning.
+There are no amusement concepts here, just rolling green hills, sand banks and a course mimicking the real thing…just in miniature.
 Cute!

-West Beach Mini Golf: 1 Hamra Avenue, West Beach, pricing available here
+West Beach Mini Golf: 1 Hamra Avenue, West Beach

 South Australian Museum